-- Examine the role of the sales force in the marketing mix - Improve your communications skills: verbal, written, and listening - Define and discuss each component of the selling process - Practice each step of the selling process through role-play and in-class exercises - Learn some of the latest concepts concerning building and maintaining long-term professional relationships with clients
+- Examine the role of the sales force in the marketing mix - Improve your communications skills: verbal, written, and listening - Enhance your ability to work in teams - Define and discuss each component of the selling process - Practice each step of the selling process through role-play and in-class exercises - Learn some of the latest concepts concerning building and maintaining long-term professional relationships with clients company and its products and services.
+You will also learn what is necessary to build long-term, profitable relationships with clients.

 The choice is yours.
-If you participate in class, listen closely to other students, and complete assignments on time, you will improve your ability to sell your ideas and become more effective in representing your company and its products and services.
-You will also learn what is necessary to build long-term, profitable relationships with clients.
+If you participate in class, listen closely to other students, and complete assignments on time, you will improve your ability to sell your ideas and become more effective in representing your